HIST 104. Historical Foundations of the Modern World to 1450 (4E)

 Topics in European history to be determined by the interest of students and instructors.
 May be repeated for credit if the topic is not repetitive.

 HIST 394.
-Topics in Asian, African, or Latin American History (4E)
+Topics in Asian and African History (4E)

-Topics in Asian, African, or Latin American history to be determined by the interest of students and instructors.
+Topics in Asian or African history to be determined by the interest of students and instructors.
 May be repeated for credit if the topic is not repetitive.

 HIST 395.
 Theories and Uses of History (4E)